-Dosage Form: injection, solution
+Dosage Form: injection

-Etoposide Injection USP is administered intravenously.
-Etoposide Injection USP is available in 100 mg (5 mL) and 250 mg (12.5 mL) sterile, multiple dose vials.
-The pH of the clear, colorless to pale yellow liquid is 3 to 4.
-Each mL contains 20 mg Etoposide USP, 2 mg anhydrous citric acid, 30 mg benzyl alcohol, 80 mg polysorbate 80/tween 80, 650 mg polyethylene glycol 300, and 30.5 percent (v/v) dehydrated alcohol.
-Vial head space contains nitrogen.
+Etoposide Injection, USP is available for intravenous use as a 20 mg/mL solution in 100 mg (5 mL), 500 mg (25 mL), or 1 gram (50 mL) sterile, multiple dose vials.
+The pH of the clear, nearly colorless to yellow liquid is 3 to 4.
+Each mL contains 20 mg Etoposide, 2 mg citric acid, 30 mg benzyl alcohol, 80 mg polysorbate 80/tween 80, 650 mg polyethylene glycol 300, and 30.5 percent (v/v) alcohol.
+Vial headspace contains nitrogen.
+The structural formula is:

-Etoposide Injection USP has been shown to cause metaphase arrest in chick fibroblasts.
+Etoposide has been shown to cause metaphase arrest in chick fibroblasts.
 Its main effect, however, appears to be at the G2 portion of the cell cycle in mammalian cells.
 Two different dose-dependent responses are seen.
 At high concentrations (10 mcg/mL or more), lysis of cells entering mitosis is observed.
 At low concentrations (0.3 to 10 mcg/mL), cells are inhibited from entering prophase.
 It does not interfere with microtubular assembly.
 The predominant macromolecular effect of Etoposide appears to be the induction of DNA strand breaks by an interaction with DNA topoisomerase II or the formation of free radicals.

 On intravenous administration, the disposition of Etoposide is best described as a biphasic process with a distribution half-life of about 1.5 hours and terminal elimination half-life ranging from 4 to 11 hours.
-Total body clearance values range from 33 to 48 mL/min or 16 to 36 mL/min/m2 and, like the terminal elimination half-life, are independent of dose over a range of 100 to 600 mg/m2.
-Over the same dose range, the areas under the plasma concentration vs. time curves (AUC) and the maximum plasma concentration (Cmax) values increase linearly with dose.
-Etoposide does not accumulate in the plasma following daily administration of 100 mg/m2 for 4 or 5 days.
+Total body clearance values range from 33 to 48 mL/min or 16 to 36 mL/min/m2 and, like the terminal elimination half-life, are independent of dose over a range 100 to 600 mg/m2.
+Over the same dose range, the areas under the plasma concentration vs time curves (AUC) and the maximum plasma concentration (Cmax) values increase linearly with dose.
+Etoposide does not accumulate in the plasma following daily administration of 100 mg/m2 for 4 to 5 days.

 The mean volumes of distribution at steady state fall in the range of 18 to 29 liters or 7 to 17 L/m2.
 Etoposide enters the CSF poorly.
 Although it is detectable in CSF and intracerebral tumors, the concentrations are lower than in extracerebral tumors and in plasma.
 Etoposide concentrations are higher in normal lung than in lung metastases and are similar in primary tumors and normal tissues of the myometrium.
 In vitro, Etoposide is highly protein bound (97%) to human plasma proteins.
 An inverse relationship between plasma albumin levels and Etoposide renal clearance is found in children.
 In a study determining the effect of other therapeutic agents on the in vitro binding of carbon-14 labeled Etoposide to human serum proteins, only phenylbutazone, sodium salicylate, and aspirin displaced protein-bound Etoposide at concentrations achieved in vivo.

-After intravenous administration of 14C-Etoposide (100 to 124 mg/m2), mean recovery of radioactivity in the urine was 56% of the dose at 120 hours, 45% of which was excreted as Etoposide: fecal recovery of radioactivity was 44% of the dose at 120 hours.
+After intravenous administration of 14C-Etoposide (100 to 124 mg/m2), mean recovery of radioactivity in the urine was 56% of the dose at 120 hours, 45% of which was excreted as Etoposide; fecal recovery of radioactivity was 44% of the dose at 120 hours.

 In children, approximately 55% of the dose is excreted in the urine as Etoposide in 24 hours.
 The mean renal clearance of Etoposide is 7 to 10 mL/min/m2 or about 35% of the total body clearance over a dose range of 80 to 600 mg/m2.
 Etoposide, therefore, is cleared by both renal and nonrenal processes, i.e., metabolism and biliary excretion.
 The effect of renal disease on plasma Etoposide clearance is not known.